Results will form part of the upcoming Resource upgrade, which will include a maiden vanadium Resource

 Project Area Potential

-The Caula Project is located within a world-class graphite province and there is significant potential to expand the maiden Mineral Resource estimate through ongoing exploration and drilling.
+The Caula Project is located within a world-class graphite province and as previously indicated there is significant potential to expand the maiden JORC Inferred Mineral Resource estimate of 5.4 million tonnes at 13% TGC (6% cut-off) through ongoing exploration and drilling.

-The Caula discovery is located at the northern end of a suite of large-scale geophysical (TEM) anomalies that extend over an 18km strike length within Mustang's tenements (see Figure 8 in link below).
-Drilling at the Caula site confirms a strong spatial correlation between the TEM anomaly and high grade graphite drill hole intersections.
+The Caula discovery is located at the northern end of a suite of large-scale geophysical (TEM) anomalies that extend over an 18km strike length within Mustang's tenements (see Figure 5 in link below).
+Drilling at the Caula site confirms a strong spatial correlation between the TEM anomaly and high-grade graphite and vanadium mineralisation in drillhole intersections.
 The larger-scale TEM anomaly has received minimal drilling to date and therefore remains largely untested.

 To view tables and figures, please visit:

 New Energy Minerals Ltd (ASX:NXE) (FRA:GGY) is an ASX listed junior mining company, that recently announced the divestment of the Company's Caula vanadium - graphite project and the Montepuez Ruby project in Mozambique.

 New Energy Minerals Ltd